Datavis-sp16/Datavis-sp16.github.io/lectures/time/slides.md

 ![](00-yupno-river-timeline.jpg)

-For the Yupno people of Papua New Guinea, the past is downhill, and the future is uphill, perhaps reflecting ancestral migrations from the coastal lowlands up the mountain valleys.
+For the Yupno of Papua New Guinea, past is downhill, and future is uphill, perhaps reflecting ancestral migrations from coastal lowlands up mountain valleys.
 ]

 ---